LucasWeb2016/TranslationsExtraBundle/README.md

  - Search in translation files
  - Remove a translation message
  - Get info from a translation message
- - Check translations files
+ - Check translation files
- - Sync translations files
+ - Sync translation files
  - Create translation files
  - Import translation files
- - Yandex Translate API integrated
+ - Automatic translate with Yandex Translate API

 ## Why create this Bundle?
  Honestly, I hate having to change tab when I need to create a new message while I'm working on a Twig template or a controller.